sakrig/sakrig/README.md

 - 👋 Hi, I’m @sakrig
-- 👀 I’m interested in computer vision
+- 👀 I’m interested in using github.
 - 📫 How to reach me :: sakrig@yahoo.com

 <!---